Viet Nam

 Sector coverage Excluding industry Economy-wide Economy-wide

-Target type Emissions reduction from BAU Unchanged Unchanged
+Target type Emissions reduction from BAU Emissions reduction from BAU Emissions reduction from BAU

 * Before September 2021, all CAT ratings were based exclusively on fair share and only assessed a country’s target.

-** We have updated these figures to include the latest 2030 BAU estimates to allow for comparability across estimates.
+** We have updated these figures to include the latest 2030 BAU estimates to allow for comparability across targets.

 Analysis of earlier NDC developments: